10 biggest trades in Brewers history

 Date: Dec.
 12, 1980

-The Brewers netted a seven-time All-Star catcher who some argue deserves a spot in the Hall of Fame (Simmons) and the next two American League Cy Young Award winners (future Hall of Fame closer Fingers and starting pitcher Vuckovich) in a swap that sent Milwaukee on a path to its only AL pennant.
+The Brewers netted a seven-time All-Star catcher who finally earned induction into the Hall of Fame in 2021 (Simmons) and the next two American League Cy Young Award winners (future Hall of Fame closer Fingers and starting pitcher Vuckovich) in a swap that sent Milwaukee on a path to its only AL pennant.
 A Sports Illustrated headline the following March called it "The Trade That Made Milwaukee Famous."
 In hindsight, it was a one-sided deal.
 Fingers won the AL Most Valuable Player Award and AL Cy Young Award the following season and was inducted into the Hall of Fame in 1992.
 Vuckovich tied for the Major League lead with 14 wins in '81 and was the '82 AL Cy Young Award winner, while Simmons made two All-Star teams with the Brewers.
 Meanwhile, Lezcano and Sorensen never came close to matching the production they'd posted in Milwaukee, pitching prospect LaPoint was a journeyman for 12 Major League seasons and injuries and off-field troubles contributed to Green, a premium prospect at the time, never making a significant impact.

 2. MVP to Milwaukee